 Let's start with the first tutorial in this series.

 Introduction to DevOps

-DevOps is not just about tools but it also includes a set of best practices which enables to bridge the gap between the development and operations teams in the areas of continuous integration and deployment by using an integrated set of tools to automate the software delivery.
+DevOps is not just about tools but it also includes a set of best practices that enables to bridge the gap between the development and operations teams in the areas of continuous integration and deployment by using an integrated set of tools to automate the software delivery.

 It is imperative that the developers understand the operations side and vice versa.
-So the goal of DevOps is simply to help any organization in the speed of delivering applications to the end users and enabling faster end-user feedback which is the need for any business today.
+So the goal of DevOps is simply to help any organization in the speed of delivering applications to the end-users and enabling faster end-user feedback which is the need for any business today.

 Overview of Agile and DevOps

 There is no difference between Agile and DevOps.
 Instead, they complement each other.
 Let’s start by looking at the Waterfall model where all the requirements are frozen, and design & development are done one after the other until a stable product is available.

 So the issue here is that if there is a change in the customer's need at this stage then there is no way to include and deliver the changed need.

 In order to address the issue of adapting to the needs of the customer changes better than in the waterfall method was Agile adoption.
 The idea here was to develop a software in smaller sprints or iteration say around 2 to 3 weeks which helped the development teams to work on the end-user feedback and incorporate the changes in the newer releases.